elephantscale/es-training-new/course-outlines/AI/Building-AI-Applications-for-Agencies.md

 * Q&A
 * Evaluation
 * Conversational bot
-  * Lab: langchain
+  * Lab: Langchain
   * Lab: Functions-Tool-Agents-Langchain

 ### Architecture, testing, and continuous improvements
-* Overview of Amazon, Azure, and Google clouds of RAG
+* Overview of Amazon, Azure, and Google clouds
 * Evaluating and debugging Generative AI
 * Practical examples and demos